factor-hmc/book/src/about/online-platform/interpreter/future.md

     ```

     compared to what the code _would_ look like if Elm supported
-    recursive definitions with laziness by default--note that this
+    recursive definitions with laziness by default.
+Note that this
     code _would not_ work in Elm:

     ```elm